arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/05.ssh/ssh.md

 - An SSH client tool installed on the computer (macOS, Windows 10+, Ubuntu has built-in SSH client tools)
 - Access to a local Wi-Fi® network (both computer & board need to be on the same network)

 ***During the first setup, Wi-Fi® credentials are entered, and the board will automatically enable SSH.
-Without completing it, it is not possible to access the board via SSH unless activated manually.***
+Without completing it, it is not possible to access the board via SSH unless activated manually.
+This can also be activated by accessing the board using `adb`, and running `arduino-app-cli system network-mode enable` in the board's shell.
+See more in the [Arduino App CLI documentation](/software/app-lab/tutorials/cli/)***

 ## Installing SSH (Local Computer)